Want to learn new ways to make extra money?

 Before diving into the following list of Google jobs, consider this: working directly for Google is much like any other job.
 You wake up early in the morning, roll out of bed, and drive to an office to clock in.
 But don’t click the back button just yet!
 There are actual Google jobs from home for you to consider as well.

-Working for Google and working with Google are two separate ways to make money.
+Working for Google and working with Google are two separate ways to make money online.
 In the first type of position, you’ll find yourself working as a W-2 employee, while in the second you’d be a self-employed independent contractor.

 Now that you understand the difference between working for vs. with Google, let’s dive into the job opportunities!